-In this post we will look at making the most of the various order types.
-You’ll learn how rather than resorting to complex expert advisors, many basic trading setups can be done with orders alone.
+In this post we will look at making the most of the various order types and show how in many cases, basic trading setups can be created without resorting to expert advisors.

-There are four basic things you’ll need to tell your broker when placing an order to trade in the forex market:
+There are four basic things you need to give your broker when placing an order to trade in the forex market:

 - The side: do you want to buy or sell